OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 ## Validate your manifest against the XML schema

-To help ensure that the manifest file follows the correct schema, including any namespaces for the elements you are using.
-If you copied elements from other sample manifests double check you also **include the appropriate namespaces**.
-You can validate a manifest against the [XML Schema Definition (XSD)](https://github.com/OfficeDev/office-js-docs-pr/tree/master/docs/overview/schemas) files.
+You can validate the manifest file against the [XML Schema Definition (XSD)](https://github.com/OfficeDev/office-js-docs-pr/tree/master/docs/overview/schemas) files.
+This will ensure that the manifest file follows the correct schema, including any namespaces for the elements you are using.
+If you copied elements from other sample manifests double check that you also **include the appropriate namespaces**.
 You can use an XML schema validation tool to perform this validation.

 ### To use a command-line XML schema validation tool to validate your manifest